Urns & Tubes: Hypergeometric and P olya distributions via (negative) binomials

 \section{Hypergeometric and P\'olya distributions via (negative) binomials}

 In Section~\ref{MulnomHypgeomPolyaSec} we have have introduced the (ordinary, non-negative) hypergeometric and P\'olya distributions $\hypergeometric[K](\upsilon)$ and $\polya[K](\upsilon)$, for an urn $\upsilon$.
-It is known that these distributions can also be obtained via conditioning, namely of parallel binomials in the hypergeometric case, and of parallel negative binomials in the P\'olya case (see \textit{e.g.}~\cite{SibuyaYS64} for the bivariate case).
-These conditionings build on Propositions~\ref{HypgeomCountProp}, \ref{PolyaCountProp} and fit very well in the current account, and are therefor included here, in fully multivariate form.
-In order to do so we need to recall the basics of probabilistic conditioning, see \textit{e.g.}~\cite{Jacobs19b,Jacobs19c,Jacobs21b,Jacobs21a} for more information.
+It is known that these distributions can also be obtained via conditioning, namely of parallel binomials in the hypergeometric case, and of parallel negative binomials in the P\'olya case (see \textit{e.g.}~\cite{SibuyaYS64}, for the bivariate, and also~\cite{Janardan74} for the multivariate case).
+These conditionings build on Propositions~\ref{HypgeomCountProp}, \ref{PolyaCountProp} and fit very well in the current account, and are therefore included here, in fully multivariate form.
+In order to do so we need to recall the basics of probabilistic conditioning, see \textit{e.g.}~\cite{Jacobs19b,Jacobs19c,Jacobs19d,Jacobs21b,Jacobs21a} for more information.

 Let $\omega\in\Dst(X)$ be distribution and $p\colon X \rightarrow [0,1]$ be a (fuzzy) predicate.
 We write $\omega\models p \coloneqq \sum_{x} \omega(x)\cdot p(x)$ for the validity (expected value) of $p$ in $\omega$.
 If this validity is non-zero, we can define the updated distribution $\omega|_{p} \in\Dst(X)$ as the normalised product: